 This is the fourth reflection on the book by Growing With by Kara Powell and Steve Argue.
-If you want to start from the beginning you can star here.
-If you just want to read the last post you can go here.
+If you want to start from the beginning, start here.

 You might think I’m writing these posts for you, and I am, sorta.
 Really, I’m writing these posts for me, as a reminder of the parent I still need to be and the parent my kids need at this stage in their life.